University of Ottawa: Admission

 Admission requirements differ between students from Ontario, other provinces in Canada and international students, due to the lack of uniformity in marking schemes.
-The admissions office maintains that an admission rate of at least 73 percent is required, although the rate may increase based on the popularity of a program.
+The admissions office maintains that an admission rate of at least 73 per cent is required, although the rate may increase based on the popularity of a program.
 In 2018, the secondary school average for admitted applicants to the university was 85.1 per cent.
-The 2015 acceptance (registrant) rate of first choice student is 45.6 percent.
-The 2010 secondary school rate for full-time first-year students, including Saint Paul was 82.1 percent.
-The retention rate for first-time, full-time first year students in 2009 was 86.1 percent.
+The 2015 acceptance (registrant) rate of first choice student is 45.6 per cent.
+The 2010 secondary school rate for full-time first-year students, including Saint Paul was 82.1 per cent.
+The retention rate for first-time, full-time first year students in 2009 was 86.1 per cent.

 Students may apply for financial aid such as the Ontario Student Assistance Program and Canada Student Loans and Grants through the federal and provincial governments.
 Aid may come in the form of loans, grants, bursaries, scholarships, fellowships, debt reduction, interest relief and work programs.
 In 2011–2012, the university provided $71.458 million in financial aid and scholarships.